gvwilson/thirdbit/_posts/2004/2004-07-01-command-line-power-tools.md

 ---
 <p>Harald Koch just pointed me at <a href="http://xmlstar.sourceforge.net/">XMLStarlet</a>, a command-line toolset for manipulating XML.
 This isn't the first beast of its ilk --- Sean McGrath built similar tools several years ago in Python, for example --- but it seems to be more mature than others.</p>

 <p>Clicking through the documentation, I'm struck yet again by the disconnect between programming's two approaches to handling "odd jobs".
 The first is the Unix command-line filter model; the second, scripting.
 The second is more powerful, primarily because it gives programmers access to richer data structures, and a wider set of control constructs.
-(I talk about this more in <a href="http://www.third-bit.com/~gvwilson/xmlprog.html">this article</a> on extensible programming systems.)</p>
+(I talk about this more in this article on extensible programming systems.)</p>

 <p>Why then has the command-line model proved so durable?
 According to Irving Reid, the main reason is that you get more bang for your keystroke: an experienced Unix geek can do wonderful things in a five-filter pipe.
 Once you add a few simple control constructs (like <code>while read var</code>, which I only discovered last fall), you have a lot of power at your fingertips.</p>